Venezuelan politician jailed in 2018 drone attack sent home

-CARACAS, Venezuela (AP) - Venezuelan authorities have released an opposition politician to home detention two years after being jailed on suspicion of taking part in a failed drone attack on President Nicolás Maduro, his relatives said Friday.
+CARACAS, Venezuela (AP) - Venezuelan authorities have released an opposition politician to home detention two years after being jailed on suspicion of taking part in a failed drone attack on President Nicolás Maduro, his family said Friday.

 Images on social media showed Juan Requesens arriving home where his relatives greeted him with emotional embraces.
-His sister, Rafaela Requesens, said on Twitter that he had been released to home detention.
+His sister, Rafaela Requesens, said on Twitter that he had been released to home detention, which didn’t go far enough.

 “Although today my brother will be able to sleep in his house and in his own bed, there are many innocent Venezuelans who can’t do this,” she wrote.
 “We’re not going to stop fighting for them.”

+The Caracas-based prisoner rights group Foro Penal reported that by the end of July, 382 people opposition leaders it considers political prisoners were being detained in Venezuela.
+They include other lawmakers and military officials, the group says.

-Venezuelan authorities have not commented on the terms of his release or explained what sparked the decision to move him to house arrest.
+Venezuelan authorities have not commented on the terms of Requesens’ release or explained what sparked the decision to move him to house arrest.
+Officials in the past have taken prisoners on house arrest back to jail, giving no explanation.

 Venezuelan security forces arrested Requesens, 31, days following the August 2018 attack when two drones detonated at an outdoor military ceremony out of range of Maduro, who was not injured.